hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 ^C
 ```

 No, still no luck.

-Let's see how the containers network is configured.
+Let's check how the containers' network is configured.

 ```bash
 admin@i-03fc55a1924a48445:~$ docker inspect nginx | jq .[0].NetworkSettings.Networks